"To make progress toward our goals, our dreams, our deepest desires, we have to start listening to ourselves."

 I had decided to attend conventional medical school, and the college encouraged students to shadow doctors before committing.
-So I followed some MDs around for a few months to see if this was truly my path.
+So I followed a few MDs around for a semester to see if this was truly my path.

 The docs were overworked, stressed, tired, and fed up with insurance companies.
 A few admitted they didn’t particularly care (or have time to) if a patient got better.

 I shadowed physicians in an emergency room where many of them looked half asleep, brought greasy takeout for dinner, and took smoke breaks.
 The largest hospital in St. Louis, with one of the most advanced pediatrics units in the country, housed a McDonald’s within its main building.
 I was befuddled.

 One doctor I shadowed did care.
 He cared enough to spend an entire 30 minutes with an elderly woman and her very concerned daughter about how to properly take her diabetes and hypertension medications.
 He was patient, kind, reassuring, and answered every question.
 This was the medicine I was looking for.

 When we left the room and I returned to my post at the nurse’s station, they complained about how much time this doctor had spent with the patient and her daughter and hustled them out of the room as quickly as possible.
 Again, I was befuddled.

 This was my breaking point.

 I decided not to apply to medical school and did a tremendous amount of soul searching that year.
 Eventually, I stumbled upon a book of alternative medicine careers that explained acupuncture and naturopathic medicine.
 Their philosophies resonated with me and filled in the void I had seen and experienced in modern Western medicine.
 I applied to Bastyr University and moved to Seattle.